ylleonv/GLMcat/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
+WARNING:
+    ‘gs+qpdf’ made some significant size reductions:
+       compacted ‘GLMcat_tutorial.pdf’ from 387Kb to 95Kb
+    consider running tools::compactPDF(gs_quality = "ebook") on these files

+NOTE:
+    installed size is 31.7Mb
+    sub-directories of 1Mb or more:
+      libs  31.1Mb

-There were no ERRORs or WARNINGs.
+There were no ERRORs

 There was 1 NOTE:

-installed size is 22.6Mb
-    sub-directories of 1Mb or more:
-      libs  22.2Mb

 ## Downstream dependencies